-You may be surprised to learn that there are plenty of ways you can do this.
-Most of them involve finding ways to make extra payments, but there are also some other tips you can use too.
-For example: Switching your payment frequency and refinancing for a better deal, both of which might be a way for you to pay off your mortgage earlier without having to make many lifestyle changes.
+There are plenty of ways you can pay off your mortgage early.
+While most of them involve finding ways to make extra payments, there are also some other tips you can use, too.
+For example, you could switch your payment frequency or refinance for a better deal, both of which might be a way for you to pay off your mortgage earlier without having to make many lifestyle changes.

 One of the simplest ways to pay off your mortgage faster is to add a single payment each year.
-If you’re on a monthly schedule, simply make a thirteenth payment at the end of the year that’s equal to your other monthly payments.
+If you’re on a monthly schedule, simply make a 13th payment at the end of the year that’s equal to your other monthly payments.

 If a full extra payment isn’t feasible for you, remember that every penny counts.
 Even if you set aside a few extra dollars each month to apply as an extra payment at the end of the year, it will still help save you money in the long run.